roblabs/teqc/README.md

 # TEQC

-> TEQC (**Translation, Editing and Quality Checking**) — is [UNAVCO]-designed and supported for a variety of GPS/GNSS pre-processing and quick post-processing tasks, including translation to RINEX or BINEX, time windowing, satellite filtering, metadata correction, dataset merging or splitting, and GPS/GNSS quality checking of the data including coarse point-positioning.
+> "TEQC (**Translation, Editing and Quality Checking**) — is [UNAVCO]-designed and supported for a variety of [GPS]/[GNSS] pre-processing and quick post-processing tasks, including translation to [RINEX] or BINEX, time windowing, satellite filtering, metadata correction, dataset merging or splitting, and GPS/GNSS quality checking of the data including coarse point-positioning."

-> "[Teqc] (pronouced "tek") is a simple yet powerful and unified approach to solving many pre-processing problems with GPS, GLONASS, Galileo, SBAS, Beidou, QZSS, and IRNSS data, especially in RINEX or BINEX format:"
+> "[Teqc] (pronouced "tek") is a simple yet powerful and unified approach to solving many pre-processing problems with [GPS], GLONASS, Galileo, SBAS, Beidou, QZSS, and IRNSS data, especially in [RINEX] or BINEX format:"

 ## Definitions

 The Teqc documenation has an excellent glossary of terms they use in the `teqc` software.
 Of note for this blog post are:

+* decimate - "*modulo decimation of OBS epochs to # time units*"
 * [epoch] - "*a specific time instance, using the GPS time basis or the time basis from another constellation*"
 * [GPS] - "*'**G**lobal **P**ositioning **S**ystem'; a specific spaceborne radionavigation system financed and operated by the U.S. Department of Defense*"
-* [RINEX] - "*'**R**eceiver **In**dependent **Ex**change'; ASCII exchange representation of GNSS data and metadata*"
+* [RINEX] - "*'**R**eceiver **In**dependent **Ex**change'; ASCII exchange representation of [GNSS] data and metadata*"
 * [SV] - "*'**S**pace **V**ehicle', referring originally to a specific Navstar GPS satellite, but now used to refer to any one of the Navstar GPS, GLONASS, Beidou/Compass, Galileo, QZSS, IRNSS, or SBAS satellites*"

 ## Getting Started

-Download binaries for macOS, Linux, Windows and others from [Unavco.org](https://www.unavco.org/software/data-processing/teqc/teqc.html).
-You can also find documentation at that site.
+Download binaries for macOS, Linux, Windows and others from the [Teqc](https://www.unavco.org/software/data-processing/teqc/teqc.html) site.
+You can also find documentation & tutorials at that site.

 ```bash
 teqc -version